Sage-Bionetworks-Challenges/brats2023/README.md

 ## BraTS 2024

-_To be developed_
+Branch: `brats2024` / `main`

+BraTS 2024 is an extension to BraTS 2023, and will use the same metrics for ranking.

+_More details to come._

 ## Kudos 🍻

-BraTS 2023 evaluation would not be possible without the work of:
+BraTS 2023+ evaluation would not be possible without the work of:

 * [@FelixSteinbauer](https://github.com/FelixSteinbauer) - inpainting metrics
 * [@rachitsaluja](https://github.com/rachitsaluja) - lesionwise segmentation metrics